Ryan Day: From UNH Business Major to National Champion Football Coach

 Ryan Day sitting for an interview at UNH.

-A Manchester native, Day was a standout quarterback for UNH football from 1999-2001, setting nine program records and ranking among the all-time leaders in passing yards and touchdowns.
+That hard work paid off on the field, where Day was a standout quarterback for UNH football from 1999-2001, setting nine program records and ranking among the all-time leaders in passing yards and touchdowns.

 Deciding to Major in Business Administration